College Park, London: History

 In the past, College Park housed a number of metal works and engineering industries.
 For example, Waldo Works on both sides of Waldo Road manufactured motor bodies and there were several other industrial units on Trenmar Gardens producing sheet metal and fabricating motor bodies.
 There was also an orphanage (Trenmar House) and the Mayhew Animal Home (formerly part of the R.S.P.C.A).
 This was established in 1886 and can be found on the corner of Ponsard Road and Trenmar Gardens.
 With the exception of the Mayhew Animal Home, these commercial sites have now been replaced with new housing or converted into live/work units.

 Cumberland Park, south of College Park on Scrubs Lane, was the site of further employment including Cumberland Park Factory (producing bedding) and Simplex works (producing rubber), a laundry, and a neon sign works.
 This was also the site for Western Bottling Dairy where milk was distributed by rail around London.

 Future

 Under the Government's High Speed 2 proposals, Old Oak Common railway station (which borders College Park to the south west) will be the site of a Crossrail interchange, capitalising on Old Oak Common's existing rail network.

+Politics

+College Park is part of the College Park and Old Oak ward for elections to Hammersmith and Fulham London Borough Council.